DeepakJhaaa/javascript-developer-handbook/src/_Javascript/README.md

 - Memory footprint goes down because only one single handler is needed on the parent element, rather than having to attach event handlers on each descendant.
 - There is no need to unbind the handler from elements that are removed and to bind the event for new elements.

-### 11.25.
-Explain how this works in JavaScript

-There's no simple explanation for this; it is one of the most confusing concepts in JavaScript.
-A hand-wavey explanation is that the value of this depends on how the function is called.

-1. If the new keyword is used when calling the function, this inside the function is a brand new object.
-2. If apply, call, or bind are used to call/create a function, this inside the function is the object that is passed in as the argument.
-3. If a function is called as a method, such as obj.method() — this is the object that the function is a property of.
-4. If a function is invoked as a free function invocation, meaning it was invoked without any of the conditions present above, this is the global object.
-5. In a browser, it is the window object.
-If in strict mode ('use strict'), this will be undefined instead of the global object.
-6. If multiple of the above rules apply, the rule that is higher wins and will set this value.
-7. If the function is an ES2015 arrow function, it ignores all the rules above and receives this value of its surrounding scope at the time it is created.